The-Megax/Numix/README.md

 ## Numix
-##### A modern flat theme with a combination of light and dark elements.
+##### This is a modified version of the Numix theme.
+A modern flat theme with a combination of light and dark elements.
 It supports GNOME, Unity, Xfce and Openbox.
 ##### [![The Numix Project](https://dl.dropboxusercontent.com/u/60521097/numix.jpg)](https://numixproject.org/) [The Numix Project](https://numixproject.org/)

 ### Manual installation